 Parties-in-interest are defined under Department of Labor regulations as any fiduciary of the Plan, any party rendering service to the Plan, the employer, and certain others.
 Certain Plan investments are shares of funds, including mutual funds and collective trust funds, managed by the Plan Trustee or an affiliate of the Plan Trustee.
-Fees paid by the Plan for investment management services were included as a reduction of the return earned on each fund.
+The costs of administering the Plan may be paid by the Plan or by the Company.
+Such expenses shall include the fees of accountants, attorneys and third party administrators.
+For the year ended December 31, 2013, the Plan incurred administrative expenses of \$169,771 that were included as a reduction of the return earned on each fund.
 Notes receivable from participants held by the Plan are also considered party-in-interest transactions.

+At December 31, 2013 the Plan held 16,520 shares of common stock of Salem Communications Corporation, the sponsoring employer.
+Cash distributions on common stock of Salem Communications Corporation for plan year 2013 were \$3,077.
 At December 31, 2012 the Plan held 11,822 shares of common stock of Salem Communications Corporation, the sponsoring employer.
-Dividends on common stock of Salem Communications Corporation for plan year 2012 were \$1,093.
-The Plan did not hold any common stock of Salem Communications Corporation at December 31, 2011.
+Cash distributions on common stock of Salem Communications Corporation for plan year 2013 were \$1,093.